How do we help you to promote your Football club in China?

-Actually, China is the largest football fans in the world with the increase of the business potential, Chinese football is making a comeback.
+Actually, China is the largest football fan in the world with the increase of the business potential, Chinese football is making a comeback.
 Football is increasing its popularity and also influences Chinese behavior, so Chinese Clubs are investing millions in this game.

-Online community management in China is very different to western which requires a deep insight and a strong sense of the culture, trend and Chinese behavior.
+Online community management in China is very different from the western which requires deep insight and a strong sense of the culture, trend, and Chinese behavior.
 Chinese fans like the club’s official social media channels over traditional news sites because over 71% getting their news from official Weibo and WeChat accounts, which they consider as more trustworthy.
 It is essential to stay close to your community by answering every question about your publications and follow the different comments.
 You must be very creative and provide rich and authentic content to your community.
 A good and regular animation of your WeChat account will help to increase loyalty and to engage more fans.
 This includes quality content that our Chinese team can create and disseminate for you.
 A well-managed Weibo account can lead target fans and help your Football clubs to get more visibility.

 We can help you to become viral through our creative services and media broadcasts (photos, videos …) in order to relay them on Chinese social networks.

-A close collaboration with the KOLs allows reaching a wider audience, thanks to the confidence that the Chinese internet users give to their favorite KOLs.
+Close collaboration with the KOLs allows reaching a wider audience, thanks to the confidence that the Chinese internet users give to their favorite KOLs.

 The aim goal of public relations is to win the big “media battle” and to maintain a positive relationship between your company and the journalists in your sector.

 The objective of having a good PR presence in China is to:

 - Improve your reputation and visibility within specialized communities.

 - Improve your image by removing all negatives messages.

 China is the largest media market in the world and with more than 900 million internet users China has also the world’s largest Internet-using population.
 92.5% of China’s online population can access the internet via a smartphone.